 In FY 2020/21, the City will continue its dedication to assisting families in Huntington Beach with much needed rental assistance.
 In May 2020, a NOFA/RFP was solicited to qualified agencies with experience with administering HOME-funded TBRA programs, and a selection is expected in June 2020.
 With an investment of \$900,000 towards this effort, the City anticipates that approximately 60 households could be served over a two-year period.
 Households that qualify for assistance include those that are of low and moderate income, as well as households who are currently housed, but are at risk of losing their housing due to COVID-19.
-Also, as part of this Substantial Amendment, the City will offer rental assistance to senior owners of mobile homes.
-Assistance will help to offset space rents that have increased causing financial hardship to seniors living on fixed incomes.

-Help low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families who are likely to become homeless after being discharged from a publicly funded institution or system of care, or who are receiving assistance from public and private agencies that address housing, health, social services, employment, education or youth needs To help prevent homelessness and protect at-risk populations, Huntington Beach will continue to participate in the Orange County Continuum of Care System to provide assistance to persons at risk of becoming homeless.
+Help low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families who are likely to become homeless after being discharged from a publicly funded institution or system of care, or who are receiving assistance from public and private agencies that address housing, health, social services, employment, education or youth needs becoming homeless.
 In addition, the City continues to pursue opportunities to expand its affordable housing inventory to benefit primarily low-income renters.